 Endpoint Point Access scans and contextual access help to determine the level of security that a URL would need.
 Based on the result the system automatically determines whether the user can access the URL directly or the user must be redirected to a Secure Browser session where the URL is opened safely, or the URL needs to be blocked.

 Citrix Analytics service using all these services as data sources provides comprehensive insights into user behavior.
 It uses machine learning algorithms to detect anomalous user behavior, troubleshoot user sessions and view operational metrics for users in an organization.

-Citrix SD-WAN optimizes all the network connections needed by machines running in WVD.
-Working in concert with the HDX technologies, Citrix SD-WAN provides quality-of-service and connection reliability for ICA and out-of-band Citrix Virtual Apps and Desktops or Citrix Managed Desktops traffic.
-It also helps bridge the WVD deployment in Azure with the on-premises data center and other office locations.
+Citrix SD-WAN optimizes all the network connections needed by machines running in AVD.
+Working in concert with the HDX technologies, Citrix SD-WAN provides quality-of-service and connection reliability for ICA and out-of-band Citrix Virtual Apps and Desktops or Citrix Virtual Apps and Desktops Standard for Azure traffic.
+It also helps bridge the AVD deployment in Azure with the on-premises data center and other office locations.